hanfezh/dotfiles/README.md

-# vimrc
+# ufengzh's dotfiles

-This is my personal vim configuration repository.
+This is my personal dotfiles, such as vimrc, tmux.conf, etc.